ABC Blog

 Apple Cider Vinegar for Fleas

-It’s great for cleaning, hair care and skincare, and as a yummy addition to salad dressings, but did you know you can also use apple cider vinegar for fleas?
+It’s excellent for cleaning, hair care, and skincare, and as a yummy addition to salad dressings, but did you know you can also use apple cider vinegar for fleas?
 That’s right: apple cider vinegar is a natural flea preventative.
 (Is there anything this miracle stuff can’t do?)
 Bonus—apple cider vinegar is inexpensive and easy to find.
-So how do you use it to keep fleas away from Fido or even Fluffy, if fleas bother your beloved kitty?
+So how do you use it to keep fleas away from Fido or even Fluffy if fleas bother your beloved kitty?

 If you’ve ever tasted apple cider vinegar, you know it has a strong, sour flavor and smell.
-Those are actually the qualities that make it a good flea repellent, too, because the insects are repulsed by the vinegar’s scent and taste.
-There are several ways you can use apple cider vinegar as natural flea control.
+Those qualities make it a good flea repellent because the vinegar’s scent and taste repulse the insects.
+You can use apple cider vinegar as natural flea control in several ways.

 In The Bath

-Pour a half-cup or so of apple cider vinegar into the bath water when bathing your dog.
-Note that apple cider vinegar is better used as a flea preventative than as a treatment for an existing flea infestation.
-If you do choose to use it as a treatment for fleas, you can use up to a cup of it in your dog’s bath water.
-Just be sure the vinegar is well diluted, in case the bath water accidentally gets into your dog’s eyes.
+Pour a half-cup of apple cider vinegar into the bath water when bathing your dog.
+Note that apple cider vinegar is better used as a flea preventative than a treatment for an existing flea infestation.
+If you choose to use it as a flea treatment, you can use up to a cup of it in your dog’s bath water.
+Be sure the vinegar is diluted if the bath water accidentally gets into your dog’s eyes.
 Undiluted vinegar can also sting broken skin, which your dog may have if he has been scratching a lot or has allergic dermatitis due to flea bites.

 In A Spray Bottle

-Mix equal parts apple cider vinegar and water in a spray bottle and spray the solution onto your dog’s fur, either when you spot a flea or, if you want to use it as a deterrent, before your dog heads outside.
-Again, be very careful not to spray this mixture into your dog’s eyes, nose or mouth, as it can be highly irritating.
+Mix equal parts apple cider vinegar and water in a spray bottle and spray the solution onto your dog’s fur, when you spot a flea or, if you want to use it as a deterrent, before your dog heads outside.
+Again, be careful not to spray this mixture into your dog’s eyes, nose, or mouth, as it can be highly irritating.

 In The Water Bowl

 Add a couple of tablespoons of apple cider vinegar to your pet’s bowl of drinking water.
-The flavor of even a small amount of vinegar in water is noticeable, and many dogs won’t like the taste at first.
-You can start by adding a very small amount—just a teaspoon, or even less—and gradually increase the amount over time, so your dog can get used to it slowly.
-Many people swear by the combination of topical and oral apple cider vinegar use for repelling dog fleas.
+The flavor of even a tiny amount of vinegar in water is noticeable, and many dogs won’t like the taste at first.
+You can start by adding a minimal amount—just a teaspoon, or even less—and gradually increase the amount over time, so your dog can get used to it slowly.
+Many people swear by the combination of topical and oral apple cider vinegar for repelling dog fleas.

 Homemade flea shampoo